stevro/myspot/README.md

 - [x] Delete event
 - [x] Book spot/withdraw
 - [x] Search events
+- [x] Auto promote reserve to first team on withdrawal
+- [x] Notify users about new event
+- [x] Notify reserves about open spot
+- [x] Notify participants about deleted event
+- [x] Add minimum security on backend, e.g. check event author on update

+# To do for v1
 - [ ] Archive old events
-- [x] Auto promote reserve to first team on withdrawal
-- [ ] Notify users about new event
-- [ ] Notify reserves about open spot
 - [ ] Share event on FB/Whatsapp
+- [ ] Locations autocomplete with GMaps or ORS
 - [ ] Show directions to event place
-- [ ] Add minimum security on backend, e.g. check event author on update
+- [ ] Extend security on backend